edgeimpulse/balena-cam-tinyml/README.md

 * Raspberry Pi (v3 and v4 tested)
 * [Raspberry Pi camera](https://www.raspberrypi.org/products/camera-module-v2/)
-* A mobile phone to capture image samples
+* A mobile phone to capture image samples; or a collection of jpg files as an alternative
 * Sign up for a free [Edge Impulse account](https://edgeimpulse.com/)
 * Sign up for a free [BalenaCloud account](https://www.balena.io/)